breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-4.md

 We recommend using a CDN to import bootstrap in your HTML like this one: [https://www.bootstrapcdn.com/](https://www.bootstrapcdn.com/)

 If you are migrating your project to a newer Bootstrap version remember to check its documentation.

+Additional considerations:

++ While the tutorial introduces the grid system with rows and columns, it's crucial to deeply understand how the 12-column grid works and how breakpoints (sm, md, lg, xl) affect layout responsiveness.
+Don't just copy and paste code; experiment with different column combinations and screen sizes to see how they behave.
++ The tutorial briefly mentions utility classes, but these are incredibly powerful for rapid styling and layout adjustments.
+Spend time exploring the Bootstrap documentation for utility classes related to spacing, typography, colors, and borders.
++ When working with Bootstrap, use your browser's developer tools (usually opened by pressing F12) to inspect elements, view styles, and test responsiveness.
+This will help you understand how Bootstrap's classes are applied and how they affect the layout.